 Is Baby a year old yet?

-When Baby’s first birthday rolls around, he’ll be ready to start drinking cow’s milk, though before that, his little digestive system may not have been ready for it.
-So when Baby is a year old, he may be able to switch away from formula because there’s an alternative available.
+When Baby’s first birthday rolls around, she’ll be ready to start drinking cow’s milk, though before that, her little digestive system may not have been ready for it.
+So when Baby is a year old, she may be able to switch away from formula because there’s an alternative available.

 How does Baby do with change?